 Than unswept stone besmeared with sluttish time.

 The poet in Sonnet 55: Not Marble, Nor The Gilded Monuments, says that his verse will survive longer than the marble statues and the gold-plated monuments of the rich and powerful.
 With the passage of time these monuments would wear a neglected look and unfaithful time would take its toll and leave the monuments perishing.
 The word ‘marble’ in the above lines stands for the ornate statues of the princes, that they get built to immortalize themselves.
-In the fourth line of this sonnet, the poet refers to Time as ‘Sluttish, which is a derogatory word and refer to a dirty, untrustworthy woman.
+In the fourth line of this sonnet, the poet refers to Time as ‘Sluttish, which is a derogatory word and refers to a dirty, untrustworthy woman.
 The poet in this line calls time ‘sluttish’ as it too is not loyal to anyone.
 Just as a slut loses her charm and beauty with time, the princes and the powerful people, who enjoy great privileges and popularity at one time lose them and are forgotten with the passage of time.

 The ornate monuments and statues that they get erected to perpetuate their names even after their death stand neglected and, eventually, are decayed and get destroyed by war or ravages of time.
 Hence, time like a slut is not loyal to anyone.
 However, according to the poet, it is unable to obliterate the impact of poetry that is written in praise of great souls like the poet’s friend.
-The value oriented lives lived by such people are commemorated in verses which are preserved in the admirers’ memory which even time finds difficult to wipe out.
+The value-oriented lives lived by such people are commemorated in verses that are preserved in the admirers’ memory which even time finds difficult to wipe out.

 When wasteful war shall statues overturn,